cs3org/OCM-API/IETF-OCM-MLS.md

 suspected.
-In key-reuse mode the FK is unchanged and the ciphertext is not re-encrypted, so revocation is not cryptographic: it relies on trusting servers to discard all key material they are no longer entitled to - superseded Group Keys, old wrapped FKs, and any cached unwrapped FKs - after a Remove Commit.
+In key-reuse mode the FK is unchanged and the ciphertext is not re-encrypted, so revocation is not cryptographic: it relies on trusting servers to discard all key material they are no longer entitled to after a Remove Commit.
+This includes superseded Group Keys, old wrapped FKs, and any cached unwrapped FKs.
 Key-reuse mode SHOULD only be used within formal federations with governance agreements that enforce this behaviour.

 **Two access-control layers.** For an encrypted federation share, access is controlled at two independent layers: the per-server transport